MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/failoverclusters/Add-ClusterResourceDependency.md

 ```

 ### -Provider
-Specifies the cluster resource which to add as a dependency.
+Specifies the cluster resource to add as a dependency.

 ```yaml
 Type: String